The Target Date Choice to Help Keep Retirement Goals on Track

 a competitive fee structure

-† Between 50-40 years out from the fund’s ‘target date’ the Voya Target Retirement Funds allocate 95% to equities compared to the industry average of 89%.
-At the ‘target date’ the Voya Target Retirement Funds allocate 35% to equities compared to the industry average of 42%.
+† Between 50-40 years out from the fund’s ‘target date’ the Voya target date funds allocate 95% to equities compared to the industry average of 89%.
+At the ‘target date’ the Voya target date funds allocate 35% to equities compared to the industry average of 42%.
 Source: Morningstar.
 Average includes all mutual fund and VP target date suites in Morningstar.
 Equity allocations based on Years to Target (YTT) Stock glide path data in Morningstar® Direct.

 * Multi-Manger refers to the use of investment managers including Voya Investment Management and outside managers, which may be offered through affiliated sub-advised funds.
-The Target Retirement Funds have a 50% cap on the use of unaffiliated funds.
+The target date funds have a 50% cap on the use of unaffiliated funds.